Chris3606/SadConsole_RogueLike_Info/03_integration_library_overview.md

 The integration library provides a solution to this by integrating the component systems into one in cases where they are both present.
 Generally, you will find an `AllComponents` field on objects which have both SadConsole and GoRogue component functionality.
 Any component added to this structure will automatically be added to both SadConsole's and GoRogue's component systems as needed.
 For example, an object added to this field could simultaneously implement SadConsole's `IComponent` and use that interface to hook into the `Update` loop, and also implement GoRogue's `IParentAwareComponent` and benefit from that functionality.
 The integration library also provides convenient base classes for implementing components as such, which will be discussed later.

+Note that there are some disparities in where each component system is offered; notably, `RogueLikeCell` (eg. terrain) objects support GoRogue components, but _not_ SadConsole components; and as such, `RogueLikeCell` does not have an `AllComponents` field.
+You may still add components to the `GoRogueComponents` field of terrain; however they cannot take advantage of any functionality defined by SadConsole's component system (such as participation in the `Update` or `Render` loops).
+Each terrain object having components which could participate in the `Update`/`Render` loop directly would be far too performance intensive to maintain.

 # Basic Object Hierarchy
 The basic object hierarchy for the core SadConsole structures is described [here](https://github.com/thesadrogue/TheSadRogue.Integration/tree/main/TheSadRogue.Integration#thesadrogueintegration).
 Understanding the functionality provided by these structures is crucial to understanding how to properly utilize the library.